Skip to main content

 Cypress showing the spec list with the newly created spec

 Even though we haven't written any code yet - that's okay - let's click on your new spec and watch Cypress launch it.
-Spoiler alert: it's probably going to FAIL.
-Don't worry, it's just because you haven't set up Cypress to visit a page in your app yet!
-Let's try something different.
+Cypress will visit https://example.cypress.io and the test passes.

 Write your first test